 Access to private lands for big game hunting opportunities remains limited.
 Because of experience with theft, vandalism, dumping, and other problems, private industrial timber companies generally do not allow vehicular access.
-Many timber companies limit public access to walk-in opportunities only, while some do not allow access.
+Some timber companies limit public access to walk-in opportunities only, while others allow for vehicular access under a permit system.
 Less hunting pressure on these walk-in-only sites results in good hunting opportunities for those willing to use bicycles or hike behind locked gates when private companies allow this type of access.

 One exception is Sierra Pacific Industries, which owns significant private industrial timberlands in Skagit and Whatcom counties.
-For the 2023-24 season, WDFW has facilitated access on Sierra Pacific properties in GMU 418 for special permit bull elk, some quality black-tailed buck permit holders, and fall general season bear hunters at a designated site near Black Mountain (under the Hunt by Reservation system).
+For the 2024-25 season, WDFW has facilitated access on Sierra Pacific properties in GMU 418 for special permit bull elk, some quality black-tailed buck permit holders, and fall general season bear hunters at a designated site near Black Mountain (under the Hunt by Reservation system).